HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/openid_trans_users.md

 # Configuring transient users

-In addition to the basic OpenID authentication option, you can give users, who are trusted and verified from an identity provider, access to HCL Digital Experience.
+In addition to the basic OpenID authentication option, you can give users, who are trusted and verified from an identity provider, access to HCL Digital Experience (DX).
 These trusted and verified users do not require a local, registered Portal user account.

-Facebook and Google users can authenticate with the HCL Digital Experience server instance with their identity provider credentials.
-These users are granted access to certain data within HCL Digital Experience without having a local account.
+Facebook and Google users can authenticate with the HCL DX server instance with their identity provider credentials.
+These users are granted access to certain data within HCL DX without having a local account.
 You can grant the same access to all identity providers or you can configure different access rights that are based on the identity provider.
 With this option, you can provide a personalized view to unregistered users while still providing benefits to fully registered users.

-Follow the steps below to configure transient users.
+To configure transient users, refer to the following steps:

 1. **For Remote Dmgr only**: Copy this JAR file from the Portal server `<PortalServer_root>/base/wp.user.impl/lib/wp.user.connections.jar to the <AppServer_root>/lib` directory of the remote Dmgr.

-2. Run the following task from the `wp_profile_root\ConfigEngine` directory with the appropriate parameters.
+2. Run the following task from the [wp_profile_root](https://opensource.hcltechsw.com/digital-experience/CF217/guide_me/wpsdirstr/#wp_profile_root)\ConfigEngine directory with the appropriate parameters.
 Complete this step only on the **primary node**.

     - **AIX®**: `./ConfigEngine.sh enable-transient-user -DWasUserId=username -DWasPassword=password`
     - **HP-UX**: `./ConfigEngine.sh enable-transient-user -DWasUserId=username -DWasPassword=password`